nrfconnect/sdk-nrf/include/bluetooth/mesh/sensor_srv.rst

 States
 ======

-The Sensor Server does not hold any states on its own, but instead exposes the states of all its sensors.
+The Sensor Server does not hold any states on its own.
+Instead, it exposes the states of all its sensors.

 Extended models
 ===============

 None.

-Persistent Storage
+Persistent storage
 ==================

-The Sensor Server stores the cadence state of each sensor instance persistently, including the minimum interval, delta thresholds, fast period divisor and fast cadence range.
+The Sensor Server stores the cadence state of each sensor instance persistently, including:

+* Minimum interval
+* Delta thresholds
+* Fast period divisor
+* Fast cadence range

-Any other data, such as sensor settings or sample data is managed by the application, and must be stored separately.
+Any other data is managed by the application and must be stored separately.
+This applies for example to sensor settings or sample data.

 API documentation
 =================